The IIJS Israel Fellowship

 What is the Naomi Prawer Kadar Fellowship?

 The Naomi Prawer Kadar Fellowship is an excellent opportunity to enhance your Yiddish studies at Columbia through a Yiddish Study Abroad Program.
-The Naomi Fellowship includes participation in the Naomi Prawer Kadar International Yiddish Summer Program at Tel Aviv University in the summer of 2023 and in the “Exploring Yiddishland” study trip to Argentina, led by a Columbia faculty member.
+The Naomi Fellowship includes participation in the Naomi Prawer Kadar International Yiddish Summer Program at Tel Aviv University in the summer of 2025 and in the “Exploring Yiddishland” study trip, led by a Columbia faculty member.
+Previous “Exploring Yiddishland” trips have taken students to Poland and Argentina.

 When?

-The 2023 Naomi Fellowship includes tuition for an intensive four-week-long for-credit Yiddish language and literature course (80 course, 4 credits); a travel grant; housing at Tel Aviv University; travel, accommodation, and programming during the "Exploring Yiddishland" study trip in Argentina.
+The 2025 Naomi Fellowship includes tuition for an intensive four-week-long for-credit Yiddish language and literature course (80 course, 4 credits); a travel grant; housing at Tel Aviv University; travel, accommodation, and programming during the "Exploring Yiddishland" study trip.
 All other expenses are the responsibility of the student.
 The Fellowship requires full participation in both components of the program.

 Who is eligible to apply?